 key.

-The tests for the rest of the synchronous action creators will follow the same process where given some data, we test that the correct action is returned.
+Tests for the rest of the synchronous action creators follow the same process where given some data, you test that the correct action is returned.

-The first thing we need to do is to export the function, and we’ll do this by adding export
+action creator.
+The first thing you need to do is to export the function, and you will do this by adding export

 to the function so it becomes: